MahdiShadrooy/pilot-webpage/index.md

 ## Learning Objectives

 By the end of this course, students will be able to:

-- Formulate supervised learning as risk minimization
+- View a learning problem from a statistical perspective.
-- Analyze modeling assumptions explicitly
+- Analyze modeling assumptions explicitly.
-- Reason about bias–variance and generalization
+- Reason about bias–variance tradeoffs and generalization.
-- Apply regularization and complexity control principles
+- Apply regularization and complexity control principles.
-- Critically evaluate machine learning methods
+- Critically evaluate machine learning methods.